umccr/htsget-rs/README.md

 This repo implements a 100% Rust implementation of the [htsget spec][htsget-spec] using [Noodles][noodles].
 This implementation gets rid of the [`unsafe` interfacing][rust-htslib] with the C-based [htslib](https://github.com/samtools/htslib), which has had [many vulnerabilities](https://github.com/samtools/htslib/pulls?q=oss-fuzz) along with other [problematic third party dependencies such as OpenSSL](https://www.openssl.org/news/vulnerabilities.html).
 In contrast, this repo uses the [independently audited RustLS counterpart](http://jbp.io/2020/06/14/rustls-audit.html) for SSL and safe data format access via Noodles.

-Other implementation shortcomings have been identified and addressed, both in terms feature completeness and fundamental abstractions such as decoupled storage backends:
+Our Rust implementation distinguishes itself from others in feature completeness and fundamental abstractions such as decoupled storage backends:

 |          	| [htsnexus][dnanexus] 	| [google][google-htsget] | [ga4gh][ga4gh-ref] | [EBI][ebi-htsget] | [gel-htsget][gel-htsget] | [htsget-rs][htsget-rs]
 |---	    	  |---      | ---                |  ---	 |  ---	  | --- |	---    |